gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    DTLS in SCTP has a number of properties that are attractive.

-   * Provides Confidentiality, Integrity protection and source authentication for each packet.
+   * Provides confidentiality, integrity protection and source authentication for each packet.

    * Provides replay protection on SCTP packet level preventing malicious replay attacks on SCTP, both protecting the data as well as the SCTP functions themselves.

-   * Provides Mutual authentication of the endpoints based on any authentication mechanism supported by DTLS.
+   * Provides mutual authentication of the endpoints based on any authentication mechanism supported by DTLS.

    * Uses parallel DTLS connections to enable mutual re-authentication